circleci/circleci-docs/jekyll/_cci2/configuration.md

 2.0 is designed to facilitate a future pipelines implementation, so builds are organized into stages.
 Each stage contains a list of steps to run during that stage.

-### Pod (build images)
+### Job images

-Next, specify the container images that should be composed together in your build's pod.
-A "pod" is a group of combined containers that is treated as a single container.
-The pod concept is very similar to [Kubernetes'](http://kubernetes.io/docs/user-guide/pods/#resource-sharing-and-communication).
+Next, specify the container images that should be composed together in your job.
+In this way you create a group of combined containers that is treated as a single container.
+The concept is very similar to [Kubernetes pods'](http://kubernetes.io/docs/user-guide/pods/#resource-sharing-and-communication).

-By using the network services provided by pods, you can keep your base image small and flexible.
+By using the network services provided by container groups, you can keep your base image small and flexible.

 The build will run in the first container listed in the `containerInfo` section, so that image must either have all tools required by the build steps, or you must explicitly install them through additional build steps.